-Chemical Activity calculations
+Chemical activity calculations

-Methods for the calculation of chemical activities of DEHP and MEHP from reported concentrations of DEHP and MEHP in sample matrices can be found in [40].
-Solubilities (mol/m3) of DEHP in pure water (S_W), air (S_A) and lipids (S_L) were determined from the reported aqueous solubility, Henry's law constant (H) and octanol-water partition coefficient (K{OW}), which have been compiled and reviewed [3,6].
-The authors' recommended values for the chemical properties (Table S1) were used in the calculations.
-H and octanol-air partition coefficient (K{OA}) values were adjusted for temperature as described in [40] to obtain temperature specific chemical activities in air.
-For MEHP, concentrations in air were not available, hence chemical activities in air were not calculated.
-The changes in S_W and Kowof liquid chemicals over the range of environmental temperatures are generally considered negligible [37].
+Methods for the calculation of chemical activities of DEHP and MEHP from reported concentrations of DEHP and MEHP in sample matrices can be found in Gobas et al. [40].
+Solubilities (mol/m3) of DEHP in pure water (S{W}), pure air (S_A) , and pure lipids (S_L) were determined from the reported aqueous solubility, Henry's law constants, and octanol-water partition coefficient (K{OW}) , which have been compiled and reviewed [3,6].
+The authors' recommended values for the chemical properties (Supplemental Data, Table S1) were used in the calculations.
+Henry's law constants and octanol-air partition coefficient values were adjusted for temperature as described in Gobas et al. [40] to obtain temperature-specific chemical activities in air.
+For MEHP, concentrations in air were not available; hence, chemical activities in air were not calculated.
+The changes in S_W and K{OW} of liquid chemicals over the range of environmental temperatures are generally considered negligible [37].
 Hence, no adjustments for temperature were made for these parameters.
-For the calculation of This article is protected by copyright.
-All rights reserved chemical activities of DEHP in marine water or sediment, S_W and K{OW} values were adjusted for salinity as described in [40].
-Because MEHP is an acid and occurs in natural water with neutral pH levels mostly in ionized form, the pH specific aqueous solubility and octanol-water distribution coefficient D (instead of K{OW}) were used for the activity calculations (Table S1).
-Sorptive capacities of DEHP and MEHP in proteins (S_P) and organic carbon (S{OC}) were calculated as $0.05.S_L$ [41] and $0.35 S_L$ [42], respectively.
-For heterogeneous environmental media consisting of a combinations of media (e.g. surface water samples containing water and suspended solids, and biological media containing water, protein and lipid), the combined solubility (S_T) in the environmental matrix was determined as:
+For the calculation of chemical activities of DEHP in marine water or sediment, S_W and K{OW} values were adjusted for salinity as described in Gobas et al. [40].
+Because MEHP is an acid and occurs in natural water with neutral pH levels mostly in ionized form, the pH-specific aqueous solubility and octanol-water distribution coefficient D (instead of K{OW}) were used for the activity calculations (Supplemental Data, Table S1).
+Sorptive capacities of DEHP and MEHP in proteins and organic carbon were calculated as $0.05 S_L$ [41] and $0.35 S_L$ [42], respectively.
+For heterogeneous environmental media consisting of a combination of media (e.g., surface water samples containing water and suspended solids, and biological media containing water, protein, and lipids), the combined solubility (S_T) in the environmental matrix (Equation 3) was determined as where φ_j is the volume fraction of each component j of a particular medium consisting of m components.
+Because the composition of most heterogeneous sample matrices was frequently unreported, we used generic values for the matrix composition to assess the sorptive capacities.
+Media-specific parameters used in the activity calculations for DEHP and MEHP are listed in Supplemental Data, Table S2.

-$$S_T = \sum{j=1}^m \phi_j \,.\, S_j \tag{3}$$
+$$S{\rm T} = \sum{j=1}^{m} \phi_j \times S_j \tag{3}$$